QuentinAndre/pyprocessmacro/README.md

 ## Master Versions

+### 1.0.3
+**Bug fix for Models 58 and 59**
+The number of moderators was not properly computed, and pyprocessmacro was crashing on those two models.
+It has now been fixed.
+Thanks to amrain-py for the bug report.

 ### 1.0.2
 **Bug fix in the Index of Moderated Moderated Mediation** In the summary, the Index of Moderated Moderated Mediation was reported as a zero-width confidence interval.